karlding/travisci-gcc-arm-test/README.md

 To use, just enable the Travis CI integration for your project, and then modify the ``.travis.yml`` file as appropriate.
 Currently, the configuration has Travis:

 1. Install dependencies from the ppas
-2. Add trusty repos and install ``gcc-arm`` from this repo
-3. Build GNU Make from source
+2. Build GNU Make from source

 After cloning the project repository, it updates all the submodules using